qruto/laravel-wave/README.md

      |--------------------------------------------------------------------------
      |
      | Here you may specify which middleware Wave will assign to the routes
-     | that it registers with the package.
-When necessary, you may modify
+     | that it registers.
+When necessary, you may modify these middleware;
-     | these middleware; however, this default value is usually sufficient.
+     | however, this default value is usually sufficient.
      |
      */
     'middleware' => [